 We miss your stories already!

-The year before Big George bought El Rey, the 1932 Italian Olympic team took time out from competing in the games to have dinner with the Niotta family.
+The year before Big George bought El Rey, the 1932 Italian Olympic team took time out from competing to have dinner with the Niotta family.

 Big George Niotta with his daughters and grandaughter, in front of their Wilshire District home, circa, 1934.